ecmwf/metview-docs/docs/metview/using_metview/ws/save_and_load.rst

 Where does the User library store its items?
 ----------------------------------------------

-The items in the User library are stored as weather symbol icons in two possible directories.
+The items in the User library are stored as weather symbol icons in one of the following directories:

-The primary directory is **System/Symbols/icons** in your Metview home directory.
+* The primary directory is **System/Symbols/icons** in your Metview home directory.
 All the items added from the plot to the User library will be placed here.

-You can also specify an extra directory using the **METVIEW_EXTRA_FEATURE_SYMBOLS_DIR** environment variable.
+* You can also specify an extra directory using the **METVIEW_EXTRA_FEATURE_SYMBOLS_DIR** environment variable.
 If it is defined and it has an **icons** subdirectory its contents will be available in the User library.